Chennai–Palakkad Superfast Express

 The 22651/22652 MGR Chennai Central - Palakkad Superfast Express is a daily express train between MGR Chennai Central (MAS) and Palakkad Junction railway station (PGT) by Southern Railways via Palani.
 This is the only train that connects Palani, Udumalaipettai & Pollachi with the state capital Chennai.
 The train covers a distance of 672 km at an average speed of 57 km/h.

 History

-In the beginning it ran between Chennai Central and Palani.
-Then it had been extended up to Pollachi Junction as a special train between Palani and Pollachi.
-In the 2017 it had been extended up to Palakkad Junction by serving two states Tamil Nadu and Kerala.
+Initially, the train ran between Chennai Central and Palani.
+It was later extended up to Pollachi Junction as a special train between Palani and Pollachi.
+In 2017, the train was further extended up to Palakkad Junction, thus serving two states - Tamil Nadu and Kerala.